KoenZomers/KeePassOneDriveSync/README.md

   - Enabled the Up button to go back to the Shared with me overview if going into a shared folder
   - Fixed an issue with uploading a new KeePass database to a subfolder of a shared location on SharePoint where it would store it in the shared location instead of the subfolder

 These fixes make it a lot easier now to store your KeePass database on a SharePoint Online (Team)site.
-See .. for instructions on how to do so.
+See [this article](https://github.com/KoenZomers/KeePassOneDriveSync/blob/master/Configuration.md#sharepoint-online-teamsites) for instructions on how to do so.

 Version 2.0.7.2 - July 19, 2019